laneyshi/DL-Mini-Project/pytorch-cifar-master/README.md

-# Train CIFAR10 with PyTorch
+# Train CIFAR10 with PyTorc

 I'm playing with [PyTorch](http://pytorch.org/) on the CIFAR10 dataset.